-Based on Burden, Need, and Impact, the following goals are the top three priorities for the NTRC:
+Based on Burden, Need, and Impact, the following three goals are strategic priorities for the NTRC:

-Priority 1-Strategic Goal 1: Increase understanding of new nanomaterials and related health risks to nanomaterial workers.
+1. Priority Strategic Goal 1: Increase understanding of new hazards and related health risks to nanomaterial workers.

 Impact.
 This research will contribute to the body of knowledge about the adverse health effects in animals exposed to various ENMs.
 The findings will have a direct impact on risk assessment of potential outcomes for exposed workers; contribute to epidemiologic research; and provide background that can be used to create guidance on control technologies and medical surveillance.